pbzona/weather-cli/README.md

 -   **Temperature**: The current actual temperature
 -   **Feels like**: Apparent temperature based on wind, humidity, etc.
 -   **Forecast**: Predicted weather patterns for the next few hours

+## To Do...?

+-   Find out when it's supposed to rain
+-   Hi/lo temperature and forecast

 ![Powered by Dark
 Sky](https://darksky.net/dev/img/attribution/poweredby-oneline.png)